MLB World Series 2023: How to watch the Texas Rangers and the Arizona Diamondbacks face off in the Fall Classic tonight

 When is the MLB World Series 2023?

-The 2023 World Series begins this Friday, Oct.
-27. The first pitch is scheduled for 8:03 p.m.
-ET.
-At least four games are currently set to be played, running through Tuesday, Oct.
-31. If necessary, up to three more games may be added, extending the World Series to Saturday, Nov.
+The 2023 World Series began on Oct.
+27. At least five games are currently scheduled to be played, If necessary, two more games may be added, extending the World Series to Saturday, Nov.
 4.

 What channel is the World Series on?